unicef/drone-4sdgtoolkit/content/rsvp/_index.en.md

 ---

-RSVP for the Drones 4 SDG Toolkit webinar on 28th October 2021.
+RSVP for the Drones 4 SDG Toolkit webinar on 10th of November 2021.